jvehent/haproxy-aws/README.rst

 	acl endpoint-complete_reset_password path /complete_reset_password
 	acl param-email urlp_reg(email) -i ^[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,4}$
 	acl param-token urlp_reg(token) [0-9a-fA-F]{1,64}
-	block if endpoint-complete_reset_password !param-email or endpoint-complete_reset_password !param-token or endpoint-complete_reset_password !param-code
+	http-request deny if endpoint-complete_reset_password !param-email or endpoint-complete_reset_password !param-token or endpoint-complete_reset_password !param-code

-Note that we didn't redefine `param-code` when we reused it in the `block` command.
+Note that we didn't redefine `param-code` when we reused it in the `http-request deny` command.
 This is because ACL are defined globally for a frontend, and can be reused multiple times.